-UNAD Florida Institutional Outcomes are those skills, qualities, abilities, ideas, values and knowledge that the institution as a whole expects the students to develop as a result of the overall experiences throughout their career in any aspect of the institution, including programs, courses and student services.
+UNAD Florida Institutional Outcomes are the knowledge, skills, abilities, ideas, values, and qualities that the institution as a whole expects students to acquire from their overall experiences in all areas of the institution, including programs, courses, and student services, throughout their careers.
 UNAD Florida Institutional Outcomes are:

-The ability to gather and analyze relevant information to propose creative, effective, and sustainable solutions to problems and challenges of local and global communities, through structured and critical analysis of needs and realities.
+The ability to gather and analyze relevant information, evaluate alternatives, and develop creative and effective solutions to issues from the workplace or institutions in local and global communities.